 The liver stores between 50-80% of all the body’s retinol, if it is at full capacity it can hold enough stock to supply the body for between 6 to 9 months.
 However, if the liver is out of balance and working sluggishly, it will not only have trouble storing vitamin A but also utilizing it.

-The dosage for Vitamin A should not exceed 600-1500 ue RE a day or 2500 – 5000 IU of retinol a day – (for both cases) minus what is in a multivitamin.
-These amount should be worked up towards, best with the assistance of a health practitioner.
+The dosage of Vitamin A should not exceed 600-1500 ue RE a day or2500 – 5000 IU of retinol a day – (for both cases) minus what is in a multivitamin.
+These amounts should be worked up towards, best with the assistance of a health practitioner.

 Because toxicity is easy to derive especially with oral supplementation it is important to supplement for between 4 to 6 weeks and taking a break for a month.
 Do not take over 10,000 IU of retinol a day, that is the average tolerable upper intake level.

 Secondly, do not touch synthetic Vitamin A or Retinol.
-The label of the supplement should indicate there the source of the nutrient is coming from, if it is not from a fish or other animal, or even from algae do not take it.
+The label of the supplement should indicate where the source of the nutrient is coming from if it is not from a fish or other animals, or even from algae do not take it.